danth/stylix/docs/src/lib/wallpaper-constructors.md

 }
 ```
 ## mkStaticFill
-takes a colorscheme as an input.
+takes a set containing a colorscheme as an input as well as optionally an override.
 ```nix
 stylix.wallpaper = config.lib.stylix.mkStaticFill /path/to/scheme.yml;
 ```